Geometric realization of algebraic conformal field theories: Introduction

-We would like to thank Andr\'e Henriques for numerous helpful discussions on the topics of this paper, and in particular for explaining his geometric perspective on conformal nets.
-We would also like to thank Marcel Bischoff, Sebastiano Carpi, Vaughan Jones, Yasuyuki Kawahigashi, Roberto Longo, David Penneys, Peter Teichner, Antony Wassermann, Mih\'aly Weiner, and Feng Xu for enlightening conversations.

-We are grateful for the hospitality and support of the Max Planck Institute for Mathematics, Bonn, throughout the course of this work.
+I am grateful to Andr\'e Henriques for numerous helpful discussions on the topics of this paper, and in particular for explaining his geometric perspective on conformal nets.
+I would also like to thank Marcel Bischoff, Sebastiano Carpi, Vaughan Jones, Yasuyuki Kawahigashi, Roberto Longo, David Penneys, Peter Teichner, Antony Wassermann, Mih\'aly Weiner, and Feng Xu for enlightening conversations.
+I am very grateful for the hospitality and support of the Max Planck Institute for Mathematics, Bonn, without which this project would not have been possible.
 This work was also supported in part by NSF grant DMS 0856316.

 \settocdepth{subsection}